opencast/annotation-tool/documentation/opencast-installation.md

 This should build the frontend, include it into the Opencast modules and copies the JARs to your Opencast installation.

+Note that if you are building against an Opencast version prior to 7, you currently need to skip the tests due to an incompatibility between Opencast 6 and 7.
+You can do this by passing the additional option `-Dmaven.test.skip` to Maven in the command above.

 #### As a Karaf Feature

 As an alternative, the Annotation Tool is also packaged as a Karaf feature